Master Services Agreement

 Allocation of the Doro platform fee among the parties to a Transaction (Agency, Agent, Seller) is determined by the Agency that creates the payment link, in accordance with the Agency's commercial agreements with the Seller and its Agents.
 Doro's role is limited to processing the allocation as configured.

-The Doro platform fee is collected by the licensed PSP partner at the time of settlement and remitted to Doro as a B2B payment for software services.
+The Doro platform fee is collected by a PSP Partner at the point of settlement and remitted to Doro as a B2B payment for software services.
+Where a Transaction involves more than one PSP Partner, the fee may be collected by whichever PSP Partner the settlement route provides for, and remitted to Doro on a business-to-business basis.
 Doro does not directly receive funds from Buyers or Sellers.

 5.4 No fees in absence of completed Transaction

 The platform fee is charged only on completed Transactions.
-No fee is charged for Transactions that do not complete (for example, where a payment link is created but the Buyer does not pay, or where the Transaction is declined by Doro or the PSP).
+No fee is charged for Transactions that do not complete (for example, where a payment link is created but the Buyer does not pay, or where the Transaction is declined by Doro or a PSP Partner).
+Where a Transaction is completed in Tranches, the platform fee is charged in respect of each completed Tranche as set out at the time the Transaction is created.

 5.5 No setup or recurring fees